 Unfortunately, dogs are susceptible to worm infestations.
 Most of these will be relatively minor, unless the dog has a weakened immune system, or if an infestation is severe.
 Here are just some of the more common types of worms in dogs:

-Tapeworms usually infect a dog through lice or fleas.
-These worms usually live in the small intestine of your pet, taking nutrients that they need.13
+Tapeworms usually infect a dog when they ingest infected lice or fleas.
+Fleas are a very common carrier of tapeworm.
+These worms usually live in the small intestine of your pet, taking nutrients that they need.

 This is the most common type of worm that affects dogs.
-Most puppies have this worm.
-They either get them before they are born, or through the milk of the mother.15
+The roundworm larvae can live in the soil for years.
+Most puppies will have this worm.
+They either get them before they are born or through the milk of the mother.

 The heartworm is probably the most dangerous type of parasite that can affect a dog.
 Mosquitoes carry these worms, and they infect dogs through a bite.
 A heartworm infestation can be fatal.
 Not only do heartworms cause heart problems, they can also affect your dog’s kidney and liver.16